gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 can be derived from data which is not decompressed.

-The CRC32 of the entry cannot be computed either, so the [ZipWriterAddDataOptions#crc32](ZipWriterAddDataOptions.md#crc32) option is written as-is when it is set, and the entry is marked AE-1 rather than AE-2 as it is with the `true` value.
+The CRC32 of the entry cannot be computed either, so the [ZipWriterAddDataOptions#crc32](ZipWriterAddDataOptions.md#crc32) option is the caller's to declare as well.
+It is written as-is for an entry which is not AES-encrypted, i.e. for a plain or a ZipCrypto entry, both of which store the checksum in clear anyway.
+It is dropped for an AES-encrypted entry, which is marked AE-2 with the checksum fields set to 0: the encryption stage runs here, so this is a new encryption, and a stored plaintext checksum would let an attacker verify guessed content without knowing the password.
+Only the `true` value may mark an entry AE-1, and only because the data is then copied verbatim from an archive which already published that checksum.
-When it is not set, the entry is marked AE-2 and the checksum fields are set to 0, which is what an entry read from an AE-2 source archive ends up with, since such an archive stores no CRC32 of the content.

 A value which is neither a boolean, `"compressed"` nor unset throws an [ERR\_INVALID\_PASS\_THROUGH\_VALUE](../variables/ERR_INVALID_PASS_THROUGH_VALUE.md) error.
 The filesystem API copies entries verbatim and only accepts a boolean, see